EternityForest/EmberOS/README.md

 ## Changing the timezone
 /sketch/timezone is a text file that should just contain an Olson timezone name like "Us/Pacific" without quotes.

+## Running a script without SSH

+At boot, if there is a file named `/sketch/provisioning.sh`, it will be ran, then renamed to `/sketch/provisioning.sh.RAN`, and any output logged to `/sketch/provisioning.sh.log`

 ## Using

 Change /sketch/hostname to the name you want to give it.
 You can now access